 - Gather all the ingredients.

-- Mix sake, grated ginger, and minced garlic in a small bowl.
+- Mix 2 Tbsp sake, 1 tsp ginger (grated, with juice), and 3 cloves garlic (minced) in a small bowl.

-- Put the chicken and seasonings in a large resealable plastic bag and rub the chicken from outside the bag.
+- Put the chicken drumettes and seasonings mix in a large resealable plastic bag.
+Seal the bag, removing as much of the air as possible.
+Then, rub the chicken from outside the bag to coat well with the marinade.
 Refrigerate for 30 minutes.

-- Place the baking sheet in the middle rack of the oven, about 8" (20 cm) away from the heating element.
-Cook for 9-10 minutes, until nicely brown and crispy, and then flip the chicken to cook the other side (skin side) for another 9-10 minutes.
-Watch the chicken carefully not to burn; if your oven is small/strong, try broiling at medium (500ºF/260ºC) or lower the rack.
+- Place the baking sheet in the middle rack of the oven, about 8 inches (20 cm) away from the heating element.
+Cook for 9–10 minutes, until nicely browned and crispy, and then flip the chicken to cook the other side (the skin side) for another 9–10 minutes.
+Watch the chicken carefully so it does not burn; if your oven is small/strong, try broiling at Medium (500ºF/260ºC) or lower the rack.

-- Meanwhile make spicy miso sauce.
-Combine the sauce ingredients in a small bowl and mix all together.
-You can apply the sauce when the chicken is done, or you can put the sauce in a small dish and serve with the chicken.
+- Meanwhile, make the spicy miso sauce.
+In a small bowl, combine 4 Tbsp miso, 2 Tbsp mirin, and 1 Tbsp sriracha sauce and mix all together.
+You can apply the sauce when the chicken is done, or you can put the sauce in a small dish and serve at the table with the chicken.

 To Store